-- The focal plane is divided in 4 identical channels and is equipped with: the mask exchange units (MEU) which host up to 8 pre-punched masks for MOS spectroscopy per quadrant; the IFU fiber-head, and the IFU masks. - The Focal Plane Adaptation Lens (FPAL) reduces field curvature from 2m to 4.1m; partially corrects astigmatism; and make the field curvature concentric with the new exit pupil; - The Pupil Relay Lens (PRL), correct for pupil chromatism in combination with FPAL, and is the first elemnt of the collimator; - The folding mirror section hosts the four folding mirrors and the flexure compensators. - The Filter/Camera Section: the beam section hosts optical analyzers (filters and/or grisms), the camera, and the exposure shutter in front of the CCD. - FEU: the filter exchange units (one for each channel) are located below the main body of the instrument below the Filter/Camera Section; each unit hosts a juke-box of 10 filters permanently mounted.
+- The focal plane is divided in 4 identical channels and is equipped with: the mask exchange units (MEU) which host up to 8 pre-punched masks for MOS spectroscopy per quadrant; the IFU fiber-head, and the IFU masks. - The Focal Plane Adaptation Lens (FPAL) reduces field curvature from 2m to 4.1m; partially corrects astigmatism; and make the field curvature concentric with the new exit pupil; - The Pupil Relay Lens (PRL), correct for pupil chromatism in combination with FPAL, and is the first elemnt of the collimator: - The folding mirror section hosts the four folding mirrors and the active flexure compensation system (AFC). - The Filter/Camera Section: the beam section hosts optical analyzers (filters and/or grisms), the camera, and the exposure shutter in front of the CCD.